 9. A romantic mangrove canoe on Amami

-Paddle between a gorgeous natural tunnel of mangrove on an Amami Oshima island outing that also includes delicious seafood.
+Paddle between a gorgeous natural tunnel of mangrove on an Amami Oshima island outing that also encompasses delicious seafood.
 Find peace in the clutches of untamed Mother Nature!

 10. SUP adventure in perfect Amami Oshima green